preciofishbone/OmniaDocsG2/pages/edit-page-navigation/index.rst

 Edit page navigation
 ===========================================

 If needed you can do a number of changes to page navigation.
-You must have entered Edit mode to be able to edit navigation.
+You must have entered Edit mode to be able to do this.

 Create Link
 ****************